Mozhganhd/SUA/README.md

 ### 3. `SLSQP_penaltyConstraints.py`
 - **Approach**: Replaced hard constraints with penalty terms added to the objective for each group under-supplied.
 - **Penalty Term**: `penalty += (group_need - group_surplus)^2` when surplus < overflow.
 - **Outcome**: Improved convergence on small-scale tests (first 100 products).
-Scaling to the full dataset again caused convergence issues.
+Scaling to the full dataset again caused convergence issues and slow down the speed.

 ### 4. `SLSQP_softConstraints.py`
 - **Approach**: Applied a relaxed constraint strategy where groups must receive only a fraction (e.g., 30%) of their overflow.